 Our feminist mandate

-Studio XX is propelled by feminist principles.
+Ada X is propelled by feminist principles.
 Kim Sawchuck, one of the Studio’s founders put it this way: “feminism thrives on open and respectful and passionate debate – not consensus and a pre-ordained uniformity of opinion.”
 In practice, this means that we welcome projects and research initiatives that build on feminist methodologies to critique our contemporary world; projects that claim the right to have contrasting opinions about art, technology, and urgent socio-political issues.

 Sense of urgency, past and present

-Expanding Studio XX’s Community
+Expanding Ada X’s Community

 Expanding the international presence of our members